-These guidelines have been prepared for consultation purposes only and does not indicate the Commonwealth's commitment to a particular course of action.
-Additionally, any third-party views or recommendations included in these guidelines do not reflect the views of the Commonwealth, or indicate its commitment to a particular course of action.
+These guidelines do not indicate the Commonwealth's commitment to a particular course of action.

+Additionally, any third-party views or recommendations included in these guidelines do not reflect the views of the Commonwealth or indicate its commitment to a particular course of action.